What To Do When You Have Doubts About Your College Degree

 Whether you're happy with your undergraduate studies and experiences or you need more clarification, there's always room to grow and make sense of your first degree.
 Here are a few things you can do when you're doubting your college degree.

 This may seem obvious, but a little research could be the inspiration you need to help you sift through your career aspirations and goals.

 It's normal to experience anxiety after receiving your college degree, especially when that degree seems very open-ended.
 These degrees usually include: marketing, criminal justice, education, English, computer science, or business administration.

 The one thing they fail to mention in school is that there's no cookie-cutter outline for your life or career trajectory.
 Just because you major in advertising doesn't mean you have to seek out a highly competitive ad agency to feel happy or to be successful.
 You could use your knowledge to build campaigns for hospitals or non-profits, or you could start your own business.

 You might even desire to switch careers entirely at some point to a field not even remotely connected to your first degree.
 Having a degree in one field or industry doesn't limit you to that one field.
 The world is your oyster, and you're free to use your degree however you see fit!

 If you're looking to change careers, but aren't sure where to start, you can take this free quiz to see which careers you could thrive in.

 Tap Into The Potential Of General Studies

-Sometimes there isn't a degree option available that perfectly aligns with a students goals and passions.
+Sometimes there isn't a degree option available that perfectly aligns with a student's goals and passions.
 The most common degree awarded in this situation is general studies—which you'll find at most liberal arts colleges and universities.

 Go Back To School